 4. Define the shape of your presentation from the outset

 At the beginning, create a clear sense of what you will be speaking about.
 As with regular presentation skills, you should always structure out what your listeners can expect, say how long the presentation will last and that you will take questions at the end.
+Read presentation notes if it makes you more comfortable, but don't rely on these as an exact script.

 Define your 3 key points – this will be as important for you as your audience.
 It will help you to stay on message throughout and give your audience takeaways from your presentation.